fuxximus/history/README.md

 # history
 Source Control history, deployment tracker

 This is a very generic, web based at the moment only SVN project tracker.
+Basically, in a set timeline displays currently deployed revisions, when they were deployed, and when the local source control history was updated

 The initial purpose of this was to track deployment JAVA servlets, because of unstable platform war files needed to be undeployed and redeployed constantly.
 Tracking those projects became a problem.
 Thus this little project was born.
 Completely minimalist approach, does not use any 3rd party libraries that are not default with PHP.
 No security measures were taken, project should not reside publicly. requires/uses (as far as I know):